-Chocolate melts faster the higher the percentage of cocoa butter and fat, so dark chocolate melts the fastest.
+Chocolate melts faster the higher the percentage of fat and cocoa butter it has, so dark chocolate melts the fastest.

 Professional chefs use “couverture” chocolate for cooking and baking.

-Couverture chocolate has a higher ratio of cocoa butter to cocoa, which helps it melt more smoothly.
+Couverture chocolate has a higher amount of cocoa butter to cocoa, helping it melt much more smoothly.